Space Travel

 Instruments

-Most of the instruments on Venus Express are re-using designs and/or spare hardware originating from either Mars Express or Rosetta Spacecraft.
+Most of the instruments on Venus Express were re-using designs and/or spare hardware originating from either Mars Express or Rosetta Spacecraft.
 The instruments are provided by collaborative efforts between scientific institutes in ESA member states and Russia.

 1. Analyser of Space Plasma and Energetic Atoms (ASPERA) (Institute of Space Physics, Kiruna, Sweden):

-Mars Express (ASPERA-3)
+Heritage: Mars Express (ASPERA-3)

 2. Planetary Fourier Spectrometer (PFS): (Rome, Italy)